Generic Name: buprenorphine and naloxone (oral/sublingual) (BUE pre NOR feen and nal OX one (OR al / sub LIN gwal))

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A buprenorphine and naloxone overdose can be fatal, especially in a child or other person using the medicine without a prescription.

-Overdose symptoms may include blurred vision, severe drowsiness, slurred speech, loss of coordination, thinking problems, weakness or limp feeling, and weak or shallow breathing (breathing may stop).
+Overdose symptoms may include severe drowsiness, fainting, and slow breathing (breathing may stop).

 What should I avoid while taking buprenorphine and naloxone?